MatrimCauthon88/SQL_Demonstration/README.md

-In conclusion, SQL can be used to create databases, tables, querries, and views.
+In conclusion, SQL can be used to create databases, tables, queries, and views.
 In this particular demonstration our goal was looking for fraudulent credit card transactions to determine if any credit card had been hacked.
-We can also take it a step further and use SQL in conjunction with Python coding language to connect to SQL databases, create querries, and create visuals to help with analysis and drawing conclusions.
+We can also take it a step further and use SQL in conjunction with Python coding language to connect to SQL databases, create queries, and create visuals to help with analysis and drawing conclusions.
 This makes SQL and Python really powerful tools when it comes to databases.